Aim of my blog

 You think you ought to learn new approaches; or you want to find out how others have tackled the same HR challenges you are facing right now.

 I recommend my blog as a source of inspiration to all busy managers and HR professionals

 Even if all you have got is 10 minutes.

 My name is Eszter Avar.
 I am a qualified psychologist, mathematician and economist.
-I have been working in the field of organisational development for the last ten years.
+I have been working in the field of organisational development for the last fifteen years.
 Here is how it happened.